Practice Owner, Manager, Registered Counselling Therapist & Supervisor

 Outside of work, Gretel enjoys spending as much time as possible outdoors either climbing, camping, canoeing, skiing, or hiking!

-Heather Baglole
+Heather Baglole - RCT-C

 Heather (she/her) is a warm and authentic counselling therapist that identifies as queer, white-settler, cisgender, neurodivergent, and plus size.
 She welcomes clients who want help authoring new, supportive stories for their lives that challenge restrictive, dominant cultural narratives, including: 2SLGBTQIA+ people, folks in non-traditional relationships and kink communities, neurodiverse and disabled folks, and plus size people of all genders, ethnicities, and backgrounds.
 She is grateful to live and work on Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaw, and strives to continue learning how to decolonize her practice.

 Heather works in a collaborative and non-judgmental manner, embracing an integrative approach that combines techniques from person-centred and feminist methods, Internal Family Systems (IFS) therapy, narrative therapy, and existential therapy.
 She is excited to continue developing her skills in somatic and arts modalities, and she strives for a trauma-informed, harm reduction approach that acknowledges the uniqueness of each person’s lived experience.
 In addition to counselling, Heather works as an ADHD group coach and local program developer at ADDvocacy.
+Heather is also comfortable with and happy to write the letters of support required for GAC and works under the WPATH 8 SoC.

-Mylène Arseneau
+Mylène Arseneau - RCT-C

-Mylène (she/her/elle) identifies as queer, white, Acadian, able-bodied and cisgender.
-She lives and works on the ancestral and unceded territories of the Mi'kmaw.
-Her therapeutic modalities include internal family systems (IFS), narrative therapy, existential therapy and psychodynamic therapy.
 Mylène's goal is to support clients in their journey toward growth and healing in any way this may look like for the clients.
 She also aims to validate how they are being impacted by the current dominant systems in place and support clients in gaining agency over these narratives.

 Mylène's journey in sexual and reproductive health, social justice and the 2SLGBTQIA+ community has brought her here to support clients in their path toward emotional and mental well-being.
 Mylène is a warm, empathetic and open-minded counsellor who respects clients as the experts of their own lives.
 She looks forward to collaboratively creating a safer space where clients can deepen their understanding of themselves.